 15. The Bronco’s father also created the Mustang.

 16. It evolved massively.

 The Bronco would gradually upgrade and improve over the years, with fuel capacities and horsepower largely being among the first few facilities to truly evolve.

-Do you have any interesting or fun facts about the Ford Bronco that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Ford Bronco?
+Share them in the comments below!